 The CAPIF provider and the API provider can be part of the same organization (e.g. PLMN operator), in which case the business relationship between the two is internal to a single organization.
 The CAPIF provider and the API provider can be part of different organizations, in which case the business relationship between the two must exist.

+The application developer and the application service provider may be part of the same organization, and the application developer, the application service provider, the aggregator may be part of the same organization, in which cases the business relationship between them is internal to a single organization.